Korn Ferry: History

 In 2018 Korn Ferry took a one-time, non-cash intangible asset impairment charge of $106 million, or $79 million on an after-tax basis, to account for rebranding its entire business simply as "Korn Ferry," and sunsetting all the Company's sub-brands, including Futurestep, Hay Group, and Lominger.

-According to a list maintained by the Yale School of Management, as of March 2022, the company continued to do business in Russia despite a widespread boycott after the Russian invasion of Ukraine.
-In April, the company suspended its operations in Russia.
+According to a list maintained by the Yale School of Management, in March 2022, the company continued to do business in Russia despite a widespread boycott after the Russian invasion of Ukraine.
+In April 2022, the company suspended its operations in Russia.

 Whitehead Mann

 Whitehead Mann was a London-based executive search firm that was acquired by Korn/Ferry International in June 2009.

 Whitehead Engineering was founded by Clive Whitehead, who on marriage merged his firm with that of his wife's, the psychologist Anna Mann (Mann Recruitment), to form Whitehead Mann in the 1970s.
 The firm listed on the AIM part of FTSE in 1997.
 By 2003 the company had market capitalisation of £33 million mainly through acquisition, with offices in London, Paris, Frankfurt, Hong Kong and New York; together with training and advisory divisions.

 During the dot.com boom, the firm's fortunes climbed and fell.
 After strategy disagreements with new CEO Gerard Clery-Melin, in 2003 Mann announced her decision to leave the firm, subsequently setting up MWM Consulting in 2004.
 In 2006, the company was subject of a £26 million management buyout, financed by investor Palladian Investors, a division of Och-Ziff.
 Carol Leonard subsequently took a six-month sabbatical as head of search, and then left the firm in February 2009.